 The shank is the shaft of the bolt on which helical threads are made externally.
 It is the longest part of a bolt and aligns the components when they are fastened.

-The end of a bolt where nut is fastened is called the chamfer.
-For aiding the insertion of bolt into the hole of nut, the chamfer is slightly beveled.
+The chamfer is the end of a bolt where the nut is fastened.
+The chamfer is slightly beveled, so that insertion of the bolt into the hole of the nut is easier.

 This type of bolt has a rounded head, but the collar is square, which fits in a hole and prevents twisting when it is being installed.
 They are primarily used for joining wood.